Treeborf/CS4173-P2P-Messenger/README.md

 python alice_client_gui.py
 ```

-- Connects to Bob on localhost:9000.
+- Connects to Bob on localhost:9000
-- Use the same password and encryption type to communicate successfully.
+- Use the same password and encryption type to communicate successfully

+### 3. Establish a Secure Connection

+- Both parties enter shared passphrase
+- Select a matching encryption mode (either AES or DES)
+- Confirm Connection status in the chat window

-### 3. Send & Receive Messages
+### 4. Sending Messages

+- Choose content type from dropdown:
-- Type your message and click **Send**.
+  - Text: Type message --> "Send to (Bob/Alice)"
-- The encrypted ciphertext will appear in both GUIs.
-- To decrypt, input the correct password, choose the correct cipher, and click **Decrypt Last Message**.
+  - File: Select any file
+  - Voice: Choose any .wav file
+  - Image: Select any image (.png, .jpeg, etc.)
+- Recipient clicks **Decrypt** to view/save content
 ---

 ## ❓FAQ